Awards and Grants

 Palmetto Awards

-At the Annual Conference, the Florida Native Plant Society bestows various awards to members and chapters for their contributions to our mission.
-The Palmetto awards were established in 1984 by Sherry Cummings of the Palm Beach Chapter, then the FNPS President, to further the mission of the Florida Native Plant Society by encouraging and acknowledging the contributions to conservation of natural areas and native plants, and educating to these objectives.
+Once a year, the Florida Native Plant Society bestows various awards to members and chapters for their contributions to our mission.
+The Palmetto Awards were established in 1984 to further the mission of the Florida Native Plant Society by encouraging and acknowledging the contributions to conservation of natural areas and native plants, and educating to these objectives.

 Green Palmetto Award